Top 3 Best Beekeeping Gloves That Offer You Maximum Sting Protection

 Sting protection

-Ideally, what you’re looking for is the complete absence of stings on your hands and arms.
+Ideally, what you’re looking for is the complete absence of stings on your bare hands and arms.
+The presence of gloves doesn’t keep the bees from trying.
+Thicker beekeeping gloves provide the best protection in this case.

-A bee sting will get stuck in the glove but it won’t penetrate far enough to get to the skin.
+A bee sting will get stuck in the glove, but it won’t penetrate far enough to get to the skin.
 As a result, you go about your business sting-free.

 More experienced beekeepers favor thinner gloves because they have learned how to handle the bees without causing much excitement on the part of the ladies.